John Ward (Minnesota politician): Early life, education, and career

 Ward graduated from Proctor High School in Proctor, then went on to the University of Minnesota in Duluth, receiving his B.S. in Physical Education and Health, and also certification in coaching and driver's education, in 1973.
 He later returned to U.M.D., earning his M.A. in Learning Disabilities in 1982.
 He graduated from the University of Wisconsin in Superior in 1984, earning his E.B.D. teaching certificate in Emotional Behavior Disorders.

-Ward worked as an adult basic education instructor at Northeast Regional Corrections Center from 1974–1979, as director of alternative education for Independent School District 704 in Proctor from 1979–1987, and as an emotional behavior disorder instructor for the Brainerd School System from 1987–2006.
+Ward worked as an adult basic education instructor at Northeast Regional Corrections Center from 1974 to 1979, as director of alternative education for Independent School District 704 in Proctor from 1979 to 1987, and as an emotional behavior disorder instructor for the Brainerd School System from 1987 to 2006.
 He has also been a property and casualty insurance agent for EPIC Insurance since 1995.
-He was a member of the Proctor City Council from 1982–1984, and served as Proctor's mayor from 1984–1987.
+He was a member of the Proctor City Council from 1982 to 1984, and served as Proctor's mayor from 1984 to 1987.